-

 - Occupies the upper end of the food chain.

-- Few reside in each area; few found on any one reef.
+- Few reside in each area; few are found on any one reef.

 Range / Habitat

-- Occurs in the Indo-Pacific from the Red Sea to Algoa Bay, South Africa through the Hawaiian and Pitcairn islands and south to Australia.
+- Occurs in the Indo-Pacific from the Red Sea to Algoa Bay, South Africa through the Hawaiian and Pitcairn islands and also Australia.

 Reproduction & Growth

-- Protogynous hermaphrodite; starts out life as female and can later change gender to become male.
+- Protogynous hermaphrodite; starts out life as a female and can later change gender to become male.

 - Does not reach sexual maturity until it is about 20 years old.
 Fishing usually removes the largest, and therefore oldest, fish first.